searxng/searxng/docs/admin/installation-searxng.rst

    :start-after: START create virtualenv
    :end-before: END create virtualenv

-To install searx's dependencies, exit the SearXNG *bash* session you opened above and restart a new.
-Before install, first check if your *virtualenv* was sourced from the login (*~/.profile*):
+To install SearXNG's dependencies, exit the SearXNG *bash* session you opened above and start a new one.
+Before installing, check if your *virtualenv* was sourced from the login (*~/.profile*):

 .. kernel-include:: $DOCS_BUILD/includes/searxng.rst